ezsystems/ezplatform/doc/docker/README.md

 ### Development "mount" use

+Using this approach, your project directory will be bind mounted into the nginx and php containers.
+So if you change a php file in for instance src/, that change will kick in automatically.

 Warning: *Dev setup works a lot faster on Linux then on Windows/Mac where Docker uses virtual machines using shared folders by default under the hood, which leads to much slower IO performance.*